ShubhamG009/Active-Directory-lab-Setup-virtual-box-/README.md

     ![image.png](image%2024.png)

     - type this  because we are using version 3 but crowbar looking for binary at the traditional xfreerdp path, So we create the symbolic link → `sudo ln -s /usr/bin/free /usr/bin/xfreerdp`.
-  ## You can also use metasploitable3 machine to exploiting the eternalblue vulnerability and manageEngine vulnerability.